instana/openapi/spec/descriptions/tagSyntheticResults.md

 response_time (ms), response_size (bytes), status_code (an integer represents an HTTP response code, e.g., 200, 401, 500), request_size (bytes),
 upload_speed (bytes per second), download_speed (bytes per second), redirect_time (ms), redirect_count, connect_count, and status (an integer, 1-success or 0-failure).

 The following metrics are only available for the HTTPAction type Synthetic Tests: blocking (bytes), dns (bytes), connect (bytes), ssl (bytes), sending (bytes), waiting (bytes), and receiving (bytes).

+The metric synthetic.tags will add the latest list of custom properties to the response.

 **timeFrame** As in our UI you can specify the timeframe for metrics retrieval.
 ```